5 Energy-Saving Myths That Could Be Costing You

-While a high-energy HVAC system can help you save money, you have to be careful about how the system is installed and make sure it is properly sized.
+While a high-energy HVAC system can help you save money, you must be careful about how the system is installed and ensure it is adequately sized.
 The U.S. Department of Energy has found that improperly installed and poorly sized equipment can cause homeowners to waste as much as one-third of the energy consumed.

 5. The higher the thermostat is set, the faster the house will get warm.

-The level that you set your thermostat has no bearing on the amount of heat that is delivered.
-If you set the thermostat at the desired temperature, the house will warm just as quickly as when it is set at a higher temperature.
+The level at which you set your thermostat has no bearing on the amount of heat delivered.
+If you set the thermostat at the desired temperature, the house will warm just as quickly as when set at a higher temperature.
 Plus, you will probably have to reduce the temperature anyway, which will cause you to use more energy.